Skip to main content

 Business Licenses and Permits

-Depending on your business operations and location determines the licenses and permits your business needs.
+Your business operations and location determine the licenses and permits your business needs.
 Arizona does not have a state business license.
 However, your LLC may need to register for a business license or permit in the city and county in which it operates.
 The Arizona Commerce Authority has more information about the licenses and permits for your business.

 Registration in Other States